DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder.rst

 Teach From Camera
 ----------------

 3D Finder RGB Detection uses image RGB to detect object location.
 Cloud Process Node highlights the designated area(bounding box) for the scene, system will try to detect from this specific area to increase accuracy.
-Mod Finder Node takes the Cloud ouput and user is able to define the object model.
-Reconstruct Node will generate the Z coornidate for objects which were detected.
+Mod Finder Node takes the Cloud ouput and you are able to define the object model.
+Reconstruct Node will generate the Z coordinate for objects which were detected.
 The left branch of the Switch Node is used when first define the object cloud/mesh to the system.
 It saves the object cloud/mesh to local folder in order for future use.
 Last but not least, DA Alignment Node refines the poses for Picking process, generating the object locations to robot.

 .. image:: Images/recon.png
     :align: center